 - Meals cannot be reimbursed

-- Update PEAB members on issues related to COVID-19, including waivers for clinical practice and coursework, emergency certification, and admittance of candidates for the 2020-21 academic year
+- Continue to update PEAB members on issues related to COVID-19, including waivers for clinical practice and coursework, emergency certification, and admittance of candidates

 Transitional certificate for certificate renewal

 The PESB Board adopted emergency rules to enable a transitional certificate for educators whose certificates expire in June 2022 (see related board meeting materials from the May 2022 meeting).
 The policy change in transitional certificates allows school districts to employ educators whose regular certificates have expired by June 30, 2022, but face difficulties in earning the necessary clock hours for renewal.
 With the state moving from pandemic response to recovery, this policy helps alleviate the challenges educators have faced during the past several years while still valuing professional learning.